With coronavirus closing schools, here's how you can help food insecure children

 - Save the Children will continue its work with local partners and pantries to provide nutritious meals in low-income communities.

+- Blessings in a Backpack typically feeds school children across the U.S. through the weekend, but the organization is partnering with districts that have summer feeding programs to extend services while schools are shut down.

+- World Central Kitchen founder Chef José Andrés closed all of his Washington D.C. area restaurants but keeping some of them open as community kitchens offering free to-go lunches for those in need.

-CNN will continue to update this list as Impact Your World vets more charities.
+CNN will continue to update this list as more ways to help become available.